SallySoul/cm_lbm/README.md

 This directory contains a python script `codegen.py` and supporting modules to generate shader code for several kernels needed by LBM.
 The operations are represented symbolically using SymPy.
-In particular, checkout the `sympy_codegen/gen_*.py`, there's one for each operation.
+In particular, checkout the `sympy_codegen/gen_*.py` files, there's one for each operation.

 ### `cm_lbm_generated`